Craft Beer Guide to Vancouver

-1 || Alibi room
+1 || Alibi room - explore many new craft beers in Vancouver

 Alibi Room is no taproom/brewery, but a great bar with many craft beers on tap (you’ll find around 50 local and imported beers on tap).
-A cosy and popular bar close to the ‘center’ of Vancouver.
-Be prepared, it gets busy, so get here early and prepared to wait for a seat.
+A cozy and popular bar close to the ‘center’ of Vancouver.
+Be prepared, it gets busy, so get here early and be prepared to wait for a seat.

 2 || Parallel 49 brewery

 First of all, there are many taprooms around Powell street, so take an afternoon and stroll towards this part of the city to do a some taproom hopping.
 Parallel 49 is one of the best known ones, with a nice inside and outside area.
-Looking back at my Untappd, Juice Bigalow was my favourite beer over there.

-3 || Andina brewery
+3 || Storm Brewing

 Storm Brewing is a little bit more alternative and rough than the other breweries above, but this only adds to the craft beer vibe!

 Brassneck Brewery is the first in line around Main Street, where you can also find several craft beer breweries.
 It was the first one we visited when in Vancouver and didn’t realize this one was as good as it is!!
-We wanted to go back later to take some beers with us on our camper trip, but unfortunately couldn’t find the time to do so.
+We wanted to go back later to take some beers with us on our camper trip but unfortunately couldn’t find the time to do so.

 Next on the list is Main Street Brewing Co.
 You might have to queue a bit and wait for a table, but fortunately you can do so in the waiting room for the tours – with a beer!
 The beers aren’t outstanding – however my favourite beer was Naked Fox IPA.